 Swarathma – Rang Zinda Hain (Official Music Video)

 In other words, Bangalore has a strong arts and cultural heritage and continues to promote different forms of activities throughout the year.
 You will likely not miss out on anything even though the city may not compare to Delhi and Mumbai, both of which have perhaps a more vibrant and layered arts and culture scenes.
+A word of caution, however, if you have kids and plan to visit the city for a holiday, then go prepared.
+In the race to become a metropolis, Bangalore seems to have lost its welcoming soul.

 In most lists, Bengaluru makes it to the top 10.
 Despite its infamous traffic, the city scores strongly on several parameters that make it one of the best places to live in India.